 You can find out your ideal posting time by testing the timing of your posts.
 By analysing the geographic details of your audience, you can test which time zone would be most optimal and consequently, result in higher engagement.

-However, if you do not have the resources or the time to conduct this experiment, according to a study conducted by Sprout Social, the following are the best times for Facebook:
+However, if you do not have the resources or the time to conduct this experiment, according to a study, the following are the best times for Facebook:

 Best times: Wednesday, 11 a.m. and 1–2 p.m.

 Similarly, on Instagram, here’s the best time to post on Instagram within each timezone, as illustrated by Hubspot: